RafRomB/imml/docs/auto_tutorials/multil_modal_data_statistics.rst

 What you will learn:

-- How to describe per‑modality completeness and cross‑modality overlap with get_summary.
+- How to describe per‑modality completeness and cross‑modality overlap with ``get_summary``.
-- How to compute redundancy, uniqueness, and synergy (PID) with respect to a target.
+- How to compute redundancy, uniqueness, and synergy (PID) with respect to a target using ``pid``.
 - How to visualize and interpret PID results.
 - How PID generalizes when you have more than two modalities.